hpc2n/intro-git/scripts/1.motivation/LECTURE.md

      - HackMD, Overleaf, ...
  - Services such as GitHub can do almost everything for you <!-- .element: class="fragment" -->
      - Store history, distribute, testing / continuous integration, bug reports, milestones, website, ... <!-- .element: class="fragment" -->

 ---

+### Summing up

+Version control systems

+- keeps track of your files and other output
+- tracks what is created and modified
+- tracks who made the modifications
+- tracks why the modifications were made (if you make good commit comments)

+---